 By Ashley Ferraro

 COVID-19 testing is not something you want to think about until you have to, but being prepared is always a good idea.
 As Florida continues to contain the spread of the virus, local resources have thankfully become more abundant to citizens.
+In addition to testing and social distancing, intensive COVID 19 Disinfection services are needed to help stop the spread of the virus.

 The two main types of COVID-19 testing are the PCR swab test and the antibody blood test.
 The PCR test is administered by collecting a swab of the nasal cavity or the throat.
 It is recommended for anyone who is experiencing symptoms or thinks they may have been exposed to the virus, and it’s also the most accessible and readily available test.
 According to One Blood’s website, the COVID-19 antibody test does not test for the presence of an active infection.
 It only tests to determine if the patient’s blood contains antibodies to the virus.
 If you wish to take an antibody test, OneBlood will conduct the test upon donating blood.